scottsmith130/eggsink/README.md

 ## License

-EggSink is free software, and may be redistributed under the MIT-LICENSE.
+EggSink is free software, and may be redistributed under the MIT License.